delete-44/website/collections/_blog-posts/01-github-for-beginners.md

 *But I'm barely a first year!
 I know how to make a terminal say my name and that's about it*, I hear you cry.
 And to that I say get on Google and get on tutorials.
 Before my placement started I taught myself the basics of Ruby on Rails using [this](https://www.railstutorial.org/book) wonderful tutorial.

 My best recommendation is to decide on a language or framework you're interested in.
 This could be by:
- 1. Having an idea in mind *(I wonder if it'd be possible to generate a maze using the Excel spreadsheet as a grid?)* and jumping to Google: 'Writing code in Excel'.
+ 1. Having an idea in mind *(I wonder if it'd be possible to generate a maze using the Excel spreadsheet as a grid?)* and jumping to Google: "Writing code in Excel".
 This'll then point you to VBA, and the handy documentation for people trying to learn it.
- 2. Have a specific project in mind. *'I've had this great idea for an app!'*.
-Same process: 'Getting started with mobile development'
+ 2. Have a specific project in mind. *"I've had this great idea for an app!"*.
+Same process: "Getting started with mobile development"
- 3. Gaming the system - say you have a specific career path in mind, or just want to stay ahead of the curve: 'Most used programming languages for web development'.
+ 3. Gaming the system - say you have a specific career path in mind, or just want to stay ahead of the curve: "Most used programming languages for web development".

 You have complete freedom over what you choose to study outside of your course.
 Take advantage of this time!